rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-video-port_High-Level_TestSpec.md

 ## Introduction

-This document provides an overview of the testing requirements for the Device Settings Video Port module.
+This document provides an overview of the High Level testing requirements for the Device Settings Video Port module.
 It outlines the scope of testing, objectives, testing levels and approaches, specific test requirements, and expected deliverables.

-Interface of the test is available here: [dsVideoPort HAL header](https://github.com/rdkcentral/rdk-halif-device_settings/blob/main/include/dsVideoPort.h)
+Interface header is available here: [dsVideoPort HAL header](https://github.com/rdkcentral/rdk-halif-device_settings/blob/main/include/dsVideoPort.h)

 ## Module Description

 `DS` Video Port `HAL` provides a set of `APIs` to initialize, query and set information about the Video ports like getting  video port handle, fetching connected display information such as color depth, color space, matrix coefficients, quantization range, supported video resolutions using the video port handle.
-It also provides `APIs` to enable or disable content protection like `HDCP` and `DTCP`, to set the background color and preferred color depth of the video port.
+It also provides `APIs` to enable or disable content protection like `HDCP`, to set the background color and preferred color depth of the video port.

+Interface specification is available here: [dsVideoPort HAL Spec](https://github.com/rdkcentral/rdk-halif-device_settings/blob/main/docs/pages/ds-video-port_halSpec.md)

 ## Testing Scope